JuliaCJ/Cats-and-Dogs-Classification/README.md

-# Cats and Dogs Image Classification
+# Cats and Dogs Image Classifier

 The purpose of this project is to use Convolutional Neural Networks (CNN) and Neural Networks (NN) to classify images of cats and dogs a test accuracy above 50%.
 After creating and running each model, model loss and accuracy are compared on each to determine which one performed better.